Lutherie, restoration and appraisals

 Hard cases for cellos are extremely vulnerable in a vertical position.
 Avoid a broken neck and always leave these cases laying on their side while unattended.
 At home, a bungee cord and some hooks can make possible storing the case vertically, to save space.

 Never leave a cello or a bass resting vertically against a wall.
 They will likely fall, and the neck or scroll may break off.
+Or worse.
 I deal with this ten times a year, and it's completely preventable.
 Lay basses and cellos on their side when not in use, if you don't have a good commercial stand for them.

 If you are renting an instrument, do-it-yourself repairs are never appropriate.
 Always consult the rental shop in the event of a problem or a question.
 Likewise, when replacing strings on a rented instrument, always use the same strings with which it was provided.